aljawaid/KanboardCSS/README.md

 Features
 -------------

-- Show indicator in dropdown menus
+- Show current page indicator in dropdown menus
-- Animated web notification icon
+- Animated notification icon for new messages
 - Custom CSS File to override the theme
 - The board is tweaked heavily.
 Similar to [GitLab's](https://gitlab.com "Go to GitLab") issueboard.
 - The whole interface is refreshed for an improved user experience.